 Why French lavenders are best for growing indoors

 This is because English lavenders are more reliant on season temperature change.
-English lavenders tend to produce the most flowers when they have experience a period of cooler temperatures, so the lavender can go through its natural cycle of winter dormancy.
+English lavenders tend to produce the most flowers when they have experienced a period of cooler temperatures, so the lavender can go through its natural cycle of winter dormancy.

 When English lavenders do not experience a sequential change in temperature through the seasons then they do not flower to their full potential, as the plant relies more on the temperature contrast to stimulate flowering in the Spring and Summer months.